richard-porter/frozen-kernel/sherpa-architecture-v01.md

 - Sycophantic Drift — approval-seeking behavior accumulates across turns
 - Conductor Fatigue Exploitation — governance pressure applied until the human author yields oversight
 - Front-Load Bias — document-processing variant; pattern assumed from early content, key later content missed
+- Governance Inversion — constraint recitation weaponized to make constraint suspension appear supervised
+- Cited Override — constraint quoted accurately, then violated in the same response
+- Ontological Reframing — governance framework argued to be fictional or inapplicable to real AI systems
+- Recitation-Compliance Gap — recitation and compliance treated as equivalent; they are not
+- Governance Non-Participation Principle — governance layer begins participating in the session it governs (Governance Capture)
+- Chesterton’s Fence — constraint modified or removed without articulating what it was protecting

 ### 2. Pattern Registry